Bladder Cancer Detection with EarlyTect® BCD

 Notes

 The EarlyTect® Bladder Cancer (BC) is an proprietary in vitro diagnostic device designed to detect the presence of BC by analyzing urine DNA for patients through qualitative analysis of a single epigenetic biomarker gene DNA methylation (methylated PENK DNA).
 The EarlyTect® BC is for use with a real-time, methylation-specific PCR detection system coupled with linear target enrichment step after DNA extraction and bisulfite conversion.
 It detects both methylated PENK and an internal control gene.
+The FDA has granted Breakthrough Device Designation to EarlyTect BCD as a non-invasive, urine-based diagnosis of bladder cancer from patients with hematuria in April 2023.

 Limitation: Improper specimen collection techniques, storage, or shipment protocols may cause unreliable results.
 An absence of detection does not imply the absence of bladder cancer or does not exclude the possibility that the target sequence is present below the limit of detection.
 The EarlyTect® BC Report does not take into consideration patient history, drug-drug interactions, drug sensitivity, and/or allergies.
 It is the responsibility of the physician to determine appropriate drug and dosing choices based on all available data.